 How to Become a Diagnostic Medical Sonographer

-What education is needed to be a Diagnostic Medical Sonographer?
+Education needed to be a Diagnostic Medical Sonographer:

 Who Employs Diagnostic Medical Sonographers?